Holiday inspiration currently loading...

 Day Five – Noss Boat Trip

 This afternoon you will enjoy a unique and spectacular wildlife experience.
 Thousands of birds nest and feed in the Noss Nature Reserve, and seals laze on rocks beneath the cliffs or nose around the boat.
-Your guides on board will share their in depth knowledge aboard the vessel which is equipped with colour viewing screens and a submersible ROV mounted camera that shows the stunning variety of life beneath the waves.
+Your guides on board will share their in-depth knowledge aboard the vessel while you tour the spectacular cliffs of the world famous bird reserve.
 Afterwards, drive to your next hotel on your Shetland exploration, situated in the West Mainland.

 Your hotel in Brae